biorack/omaat/README.md

 ```
 Or launch the notebook using the graphical Launcher tool from anaconda.

+Python packages are constantly being updated.
+Please contact us by placing a ticket here in github if you have any trouble using or installing omaat.

 ## Testing

 Testing is performed using Travis-CI.
 To reproduce a similar python environment to our [test](.travis.yml) from the omaat directory use: